-(a) Other than initial registrations of all existing rental properties which must be completed within days of enactment of this ordinance, registration shall be required each calendar year and may be issued on a calendar year basis prior to January 1 of each successive year.
-No registration fee will be owed during the year of this Ordinances' original enactment.

-(b) The City will annually remind rental unit owners (or their designated Local Property Managers) of this requirement.
-Registration renewal forms, which includes a self-inspection checklist, must be delivered to the City no later than the 15th day of December each year and must contain the same information as required for new registration in Section 18-140 herein.
-Failure of the City to issue reminder notice and/or failure of an owner (or Local Property Manager) to receive a reminder notice, does not excuse or waive the registration required by this Ordinance.

-(c) Upon receipt of a completed registration application and payment of the applicable registration fee, City will issue a Registration Certificate for the applicable property unless otherwise prohibited under this Article or other applicable provisions of the Code.
+- (a) Other than initial registrations of all existing rental properties which must be completed within \\\\\ days of enactment of this ordinance, initial registration of any new rental properties shall be required each calendar year and may be issued jen thea calendar year basis prior tin which the City received the registration of January 1 of each successive year.
+For purposes of this ordinance, the term "calendar year" means the period of time starting on January 1 and ending on December 31.
+Biennial renewal means renewal every other calendar year with even-numbered registrations being renewed in even-numbered calendar years and odd-numbered licenses being renewed in odd-numbered calendar years.
+No registration fee will be owed during the year of this Ordinances' original enactment. - (b) The City will bi-annually remind rental unit owners (or their designated Local Property Managers) of any rental unit of this requirement.
+Registration renewal forms, which includes a self-inspection checklist, must be delivered to the City no later than the 15th day of December each year due and must contain the same information as required for new registration in Section 18-140 herein.
+Failure of the City to issue reminder notice and/or failure of an owner (or Local Property Manager) to receive a reminder notice, does not excuse or waive the registration required by this Ordinance. - (c) Upon receipt of a completed registration application and payment of the applicable registration fee, City will issue a Registration Certificate for the applicable property unless otherwise prohibited under this Article or other applicable provisions of the Code. - (d) At the beginning of each calendar year in which rental unit owners (or their designated Local Property Managers) do not need to renew, rental unit owners (or their designated Local Property Managers) will complete a self-inspection checklist for each rental unit, whether long term or short-term rental, and keep those self-inspection checklists on file and will make available to the City upon request.